sgeos/lang_interop/README.md

 A repository for demonstrating language interoperation via the C ABI.

+Getting the exact same Rust code to link with Rust and other languages is not easy to do in the general case, so this example has some issues.

 ## References

 - [ARM (AArch32) Assembler in Raspberry Pi Tutorial][aarch32-tutorial]